kcezz/keplr.me/README.md

 # keplr.me
-About the maker of this website.
+About the maker of this website:

 ## Rules for editing: